Putney to Wimbledon line: Signalling characteristics

 For many years London Transport drivers working south of West Brompton faced violent contrasts in signalling.
 Manually worked semaphore signals on the District's own line had been converted to electro-pneumatic automatic working with track circuits and train stops at the time of electrification, and were subsequently replaced by colour light signals on the same system.
 From East Putney to Wimbledon the line retained its Victorian manual signalling with Sykes lock-and-block working.
 In foggy weather Underground drivers had the unusual experience of guidance from manually-placed detonators on the rails.
 It was not until 1970 that the line was fully equipped with colour light signals.

 Up Point Pleasant Spur closed

-The connection between East Putney and Point Pleasant Junction was formed as a grade-separated junction.
-Bridges on the up line became defective and it was closed on 4 April 1987, leaving the down line only.
+The connection between East Putney and Point Pleasant Junction was built as a grade-separated junction.
+Bridges on the up line became structurally defective and it was closed on 4 April 1987, leaving the down line only.
 Infrastructure alterations were made to enable the remaining down line spur to be used bi-directionally, and this was brought into reversible use on 11 February 1991.